Electrolux Trilobite: Description

+Trilobite had a weight of about 2 kg, a diameter of 35 cm, and a height of 13 cm.
+It features a number of casters in addition to the drive wheels.
+The robot has a run time of about an hour between recharging.
+The robot uses a semi-structured approach to traversal of rooms.
+The robot comes with a recharging circuit that allows extended operation for hours at a time.

 The Trilobite contains a vacuum cleaner and a removable roller brush capable of working on deep-pile carpet.
-It has the ability to map rooms and avoid obstacles by using ultrasonic sensors (on the Mark 2 model also infrared).
+It has the ability to map rooms and avoid obstacles by using ultrasonic sensors and Mark 2 model also had a infrared.
 It recharges itself on a charging base, which it automatically finds when has completed its cleaning task or its power runs low.
 The Trilobite will indicate when the dustbin needs to be emptied.

 Its ultrasonic sensors allow it to come within 1" of objects without colliding with them.
 This object detection is fairly reliable, but sometimes fails if the robot approaches an object with a sharp corner.
 In this case, the ultrasonic beam is not reflected, and the Trilobite will gently bump into the object.
 Because the Trilobite stops a short distance from walls and other objects, it leaves small areas that are not fully cleaned.
+The robot will drive around the boundary of the room and upon completion of the cycle it will move at random through the rest of the room.

 Magnetic strips are used to block off areas that the Trilobite should not enter, and infrared sensors (on the Mark 2 model) protect it from falling down stairs or off ledges.

 Electrolux has discontinued the Trilobite, removing any product information from its website, referencing instead its Wikipedia page for information.

 In September 2016, Electrolux introduced the successor to the Trilobite, the MotionSense.
 An international version of the teaser video was released on January 9, 2017.